DrLutzi/wakfu-theme-manager/README.md

 ### Fuse themes

-If several themes are placed in the rightmost list when compiling themes, they will have an importance sorted from top to bottom, top being the most important.
+If several themes are placed in the rightmost list when compiling themes, they will be merged in the final theme.
+Themes are attributed an importance depending on their order on the list, from top to bottom, top being the most important.
 For instance, if you have two themes A and B and A is on top of B:
 * If A has a custom color or pixmap that B does not have, A will override it;
 * If B has a custom color or pixmap that A does not have, B will override it;
 * If A and B have a custom color or pixmap, A will override it.
+* All pixmaps identical to those of the default theme of Ankama in A or B are detected and not taken in account.

+This feature is designed to be used with a macro theme along with one or several micro themes.
+For instance, the following example takes the dark flat theme of Augaroma (badly spelled) and a theme that modifies only the HP heart's background located in *themeSimple.png*.

 ![fuseThemes](https://user-images.githubusercontent.com/15910330/150188934-ac94a1a0-bde2-459c-99fc-cbf660a415a6.gif)

+*Note*: if this feature does not seem to work correctly, make sure your micro themes do not modify default neighbouring pixmaps, especially through an image editing application.
+WTM authorizes a very small accidental difference on each pixel, but any modification above this threshold will make the corresponding pixmap count as a modified pixmap.

 ### Other actions